patrik-drean/drean-property-ui/api-contract.md

   "squareFootage": number | null,
   "units": number | null,
   "notes": "string",
-  "leadScore": number | null
+  "leadScore": number | null,
+  "metadata": "string"
 }
 ```
 - **Response**: Updated PropertyLead object
 - **Notes**:
   - `leadScore` will be automatically recalculated if `listingPrice` or `squareFootage` changes (unless an explicit `leadScore` is provided)
   - If `leadScore` is provided, it must be between 1 and 10 (returns 400 Bad Request if invalid)
-  - `metadata` is preserved on updates and cannot be modified by clients (backend-managed)
+  - `metadata` is optional and can be updated by clients.
+Should be a JSON string (defaults to "{}" if not provided)
 - **Error Responses**:
   - 404: Property lead with specified ID not found
   - 400: Invalid `leadScore` value (must be 1-10)